Kevun1/hillsHacksWorkshop/pages/forloop.md

     t.left(90)
 ```

-*Tell people to follow along and type it out before explaining.
-Make sure to note the indents (1 tab or 4 spaces) and the colon, or else they'll get a syntax error.
-IDLE automatically indents for you, but not every editor will do it automatically*

 What you just typed was called a **for loop**.
 Basically, a loop is when a bit of code is repeated multiple times.
 What you coded basically functions like this:

 ```python